michaeldahl/michaeldahl.github.io/_pages/cv.md

 ## Services and responsibilities
-* Head of research unit, *Strategic Organization and Management*, Aalborg University Business School, 2020--present
+* Head of research group, *Strategy, Organization and Management*, Aalborg University Business School, 2020--present

 * Chairman of the Entrepreneurship Initiative Workgroup, Aarhus University, 2018--2019